Isaac Ochoterena: Legacy

 In 1938, the Colegio Isaac Ochoterena secondary school was founded in honor of the scientist.
 The school was later one of the primary sites of student unrest and confrontations in July 1968 as part of a conflict between multiple vocational schools in Mexico City and the private secondary school.
 These conflicts are considered to have constituted the beginning of the anti-government protest Movement of 1968 in Mexico in the city, culminating in the October 1968 protest at the Three Cultures Plaza in Tlatelolco, in which over 30 students were killed.

-Species
+Eponymous species

-At least 15 species have been named for Isaac Ochoterena in addition to the genus Ochoterenaea in the family Anacardiaceae.
+At least 15 species have been named after Isaac Ochoterena in addition to the genus Ochoterenaea in the family Anacardiaceae.